Quirky and Unusal Places to Visit in the Yorkshire Dales

 But.
 If Dracula really floats your boat, then read on, because if you pay a visit to Dent, you’ll want to go and see its very own Vampire Stone!

 The story begins in 1715, with the death of poor old George Hodgson.
 Why does the story begin with the demise of a seemingly regular human being?
 Well he was reyt old.
-A ripe old 94 years he was when he died and of course it being the 18th Century and all, NOBODY could achieve any form of longevity without a healthy dose of superstition being flung in your direction.
+He was a ripe old 94 years when he died and of course it being the 18th Century and all, NOBODY could achieve any form of longevity without a healthy dose of superstition being flung in your direction.

 And that was the birth of the Dent Vampire.
 George’s good health was put down to a diet of sheep’s blood and after a few ‘sightings’ of George posthumously floating around the surrounding fields, he was declared a vampire before you could even utter the words ‘I vant to drink your blood…’ Chuck in a few mysterious disappearances (the final nail in the coffin as it were…) and poor old George was exhumed.